Assata Shakur: Escape

 At the time of the escape, Kunstler had just started to prepare her appeal.
 After her escape, Shakur lived as a fugitive for several years.
-The FBI circulated wanted posters throughout the New York – New Jersey area; her supporters hung "Assata Shakur is Welcome Here" posters in response.
+The FBI circulated wanted posters throughout the New York–New Jersey area; her supporters hung "Assata Shakur is Welcome Here" posters in response.
 In New York, three days after her escape, more than 5,000 demonstrators organized by the National Black Human Rights Coalition carried signs with the same slogan.
 At the rally, a statement from Shakur was circulated condemning U.S. prison conditions and calling for an independent "New Afrikan" state.

 For years after Shakur's escape, the movements, activities and phone calls of her friends and relatives—including her daughter walking to school in upper Manhattan—were monitored by investigators in an attempt to ascertain her whereabouts.
 In July 1980, FBI director William H. Webster said that the search for Shakur had been frustrated by residents' refusal to cooperate, and a New York Times editorial opined that the department's commitment to "enforce the law with vigor—but also with sensitivity for civil rights and civil liberties" had been "clouded" by an "apparently crude sweep" through a Harlem building in search of Shakur.

 In particular, one pre-dawn April 20, 1980, raid on 92 Morningside Avenue, during which FBI agents armed with shotguns and machine guns broke down doors and searched through the building for several hours while preventing residents from leaving, was seen by residents as having "racist overtones".
 In October 1980, New Jersey and New York City Police denied published reports that they had declined to raid a Bedford–Stuyvesant, Brooklyn building where Shakur was suspected to be hiding for fear of provoking a racial incident.
-Since her escape, Shakur has been charged with unlawful flight to avoid imprisonment.
+Following her escape, Shakur was also charged with unlawful flight to avoid imprisonment.

 Political asylum in Cuba

-Shakur was in Cuba by 1984; in that year she was granted political asylum there.
+In 1984, Shakur was in Cuba having traveled to the country from Mexico according to former FBI Assistant Director John Miller.
+That year she was granted political asylum there.
 The Cuban government paid approximately $13 a day toward her living expenses.
 In 1985, her daughter, Kakuya, who had been raised by Shakur's mother in New York, came to live with her.
-In 1987, her presence in Cuba became widely known when she agreed to be interviewed by Newsday.
+In 1987 her presence in Cuba became widely known when she agreed to be interviewed by Newsday.

-In an open letter, Shakur has called Cuba "One of the Largest, Most Resistant and Most Courageous Palenques (Maroon Camps) that has ever existed on the Face of this Planet".
-She has praised Fidel Castro as a "hero of the oppressed" and referred to herself as a "20th century escaped slave".
+In an open letter, Shakur said Cuba was "One of the Largest, Most Resistant and Most Courageous Palenques (Maroon Camps) that has ever existed on the Face of this Planet".
+She said Fidel Castro was a "hero of the oppressed" and referred to herself as a "20th century escaped slave".
 Shakur is also known to have worked as an English-language editor for Radio Havana Cuba.